jhaapasa/PortfolioAdvisor/docs/feature-design-article-text-extraction.md

 This document outlines the design for extracting article text from downloaded HTML news articles using the local milkey/reader-lm-v2:Q8_0 model via ollama.
 The feature will process HTML files and store the extracted text alongside the original HTML, enabling easier analysis and search capabilities.

+**Status**: Experimental - Due to model quality limitations, this feature is disabled by default and requires explicit activation via CLI flags.

 ## Requirements

 1. Use ollama with milkey/reader-lm-v2:Q8_0 model for text extraction